 Application Fee

-A \$40 nonrefundable application fee is normally charged on all applications.
-The application fee will be waived for students who regularly attend a Wesleyan Church, are dependents of Houghton alumni or submitted their application through specified fee-waiver opportunities.
+The application fee is \$40 and is nonrefundable.
+The application fee will be waived for students who regularly attend a Wesleyan Church, are dependents of Houghton alumni, or have submitted their application through specified fee-waiver opportunities.

 Music Majors